wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ## Overview

-Castor & Pollux is has two separate but _intertwined_ oscillators.
+Castor & Pollux has two separate but _intertwined_ oscillators.
 It's possible to control each oscillator independently, but they truly shine when used together.
 Castor & Pollux's design is focused around the connection between these two oscillators and modulating their parameters using the internal LFO.

 ![Illustration of Castor & Pollux's interface with elements for the separate oscillators highlighted](images/1%20-%20Overview.svg){.dark-invert}